AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 * Form Data Model (FDM) for defining data structure and interactions with various data sources.
 * Ability to choose from multiple submit actions for handling form submissions, including submitting data to Microsoft SharePoint, Microsoft OneDrive, Adobe Workfront Fusion, Salesforce, Microsoft Dynamics, many more data sources.

+The all above features are also available via Adaptive Forms Editor.

-In essence, [WYSIWYG Authoring](/help/forms/creating-adaptive-form-core-components.md) builds upon the foundation of [Document-based Authoring](/help/edge/docs/forms/create-forms.md), providing a more advanced toolkit for creating and managing complex forms.
+In essence, WYSIWYG Authoring (Universal Editor and [Adaptive Forms Editor](/help/forms/creating-adaptive-form-core-components.md)) builds upon the foundation of [Document-based Authoring](/help/edge/docs/forms/create-forms.md), providing a more advanced toolkit for creating and managing complex forms.

 >[!NOTE]
 >